-$$(a_2 \wedge a_3 \wedge a_4) \rightarrow (C^d \rightarrow l_8^N); \quad (a_1 \wedge a_2) \rightarrow (C^d \rightarrow l_7^N).$$

-Then we run a SAT solver on the above formulas, which shows that they are tautologies.
-It means that both nodes $n_7$ and $n_8$ are classification alternatives for the classification of the book.
-Among all the classification alternatives, only these two nodes satisfy the get-specific rule, and, therefore, are final classification choices for the classification of the book.
+$$(a_2 \wedge a_3 \wedge a_4) \rightarrow (C^d \rightarrow l_8^N); \quad (a_1 \wedge a_2) \rightarrow (C^d \rightarrow l_7^N).$$ two nodes conform to the get-specific rule, and, therefore, are final classification choices for the classification of the book.
 The latter can be shown by computing Equation 4 by means of propositional reasoning.

+Then, we run a SAT solver on the above formulas, which shows that they are tautologies.
+It means that both nodes n_7 and n_8 are classification alternatives for the classification of the book.
+Among all the classification alternatives, only these

 Note, that the edges of the NFC are not considered in document classification.
 In fact, the edges of the NFC become redundant, as their information is implicitly encoded in the labels.
 As from Section 5, there may be several paths to the same concept.
 Analogously, given a set of labels, there may be several ways to reconstruct the set of edges of a NFC.
-However, from the classification point of view, all these NFCs are the same, as they classify documents identically.
+However, from the classification point of view, all these NFCs are equivalent, as they classify documents identically.